-The shooting happened at 5:48 p.m.
-Wednesday.
-When officers arrived at the parking lot, they found Bickley and Phillip Loschiavo on the ground near a vehicle and a third subject, identified as Katie Loschiavo, standing nearby with a small child.
+The shooting happened at 5:48 p.m. on Wednesday.
+When officers arrived at the parking lot, they found Bickley and Phillip Loschiavo laying on the ground near a vehicle and a third subject, identified as Katie Loschiavo, standing nearby with a small child.

 According to the report, Bickley drove Katie and her two small children to the parking lot of Tractor Supply to meet with Phillip, who gave her a large sum of money and titles to his vehicles.

 At one point Bickley stepped out of her vehicle to smoke a cigarette and Phillip allegedly asked her if she was happy.
 When Bickley replied that she was, Phillip allegedly took out a pistol and fired three shots into her chest and then put the gun to his head and fired one shot.